 If you’re anything like I used to be, you find artificial intelligence (AI) both entrancing and a little bit scary.
-While we’re becoming increasingly familiar with its presence in our day-to-day lives (virtual assistants such as Apple’s Siri being just one example), many digital marketers are still unsure about how AI can benefit their campaigns.
+While we’re becoming increasingly familiar with its presence in our day-to-day lives (virtual assistants such as Apple’s Siri being just one example), many digital marketers are still unsure about how AI marketing can benefit their campaigns.

-Used effectively, however, AI can help us better understand our customers, amplify our brand voice and ensure the people who buy our products are kept happy and engaged, while saving us time and money.
+Used effectively, however, AI marketing can help us better understand our customers, amplify our brand voice and ensure the people who buy our products are kept happy and engaged, while saving us time and money.
 Here are just some of the ways you can make AI work for your marketing strategy:

 Gain Deeper Understanding of Your Customers

-We’re all hearing that AI is an efficient and low-cost way to ensure that our customers are getting great guidance, support and brand engagement, all through the apps they know and already use on a daily basis.
+We’re all hearing that AI for marketing is an efficient and low-cost way to ensure that our customers are getting great guidance, support and brand engagement, all through the apps they know and already use on a daily basis.
 But if a huge part of customer interaction is taken care of by machines, how does that help me get to know the people who are buying my products?
 It may sound like a bit of a paradox, but AI is actually the key to ensuring we’re on the ball when it comes to what our customers are actually looking for.

 Buyer personas have been around since the dawn of marketing, but they are traditionally based on guesswork and don’t take into account a user’s online behavior.
-By using an AI solution that analyses a variety of different data sources, we can go from a vague “35-year-old man who works in accounting” profile to a far more specific “35-year-old man with an annual salary of $60,000 who has a wife and twin daughters, goes on holiday twice a year and spends a bit too much time watching e-sport when he should be crunching figures”, making it far easier to create meaningful marketing campaigns and reach out to consumers with personalized online experiences.
+By using an AI marketing solution that analyses a variety of different data sources, we can go from a vague “35-year-old man who works in accounting” profile to a far more specific “35-year-old man with an annual salary of $60,000 who has a wife and twin daughters, goes on holiday twice a year and spends a bit too much time watching e-sport when he should be crunching figures”, making it far easier to create meaningful marketing campaigns and reach out to consumers with personalized online experiences.

 Predict Consumer Behavior Before It Happens